Peter Lundin: Murder of his mother

 The murder of Anna Schaftner Lundin took place around April 1, 1991 (the exact date has never been established with certainty).
 Peter Lundin was 19 years old, and there had been chaos in the family for a long time.
-Both of them often being drunk, Peter and Ole were violent towards Anna.
-The situation had previously been so serious that the family's neighbors had called the police several times, but no report came out of the police's visit.
+As both of them were often drunk, Peter and Ole were violent towards Anna.
+The situation had previously been so serious that the family's neighbors had called the police several times, but no report came out of the police visits.

 It is suspected that a quarrel caused the murder.
 Anna Lundin wanted to cut off her son Peter's long hair, causing him to choke her.
 Together with his father, they drove the body to the city of Buxton and buried her on the wide sandy beach of Cape Hatteras.

 On November 1, 1991, some passers-by who were on a walk on the beach near the lighthouse at the Outer Banks in Buxton discovered the body of a woman which had been washed ashore.
 The body was wrapped in a blue blanket, covered with black plastic and wrapped with tape and a yellow rope.
-Peter and his father had since fled to Canada, but on June 6, 1992, they were both arrested at a Toronto hotel room.
+Peter and his father had since fled to Canada, but on June 6, 1992, they were both arrested in a Toronto hotel room.

 In July 1993, Peter Lundin was sentenced to 20 years imprisonment in Dare County.
 At the same time, his father Ole was sentenced to 2 years as an accomplice.
-Both were ordered to be deported to Denmark on completing their sentences.
-Ole finished his sentence and was deported, while Peter appealed both the length of the sentence and to the expulsion.
+Both were ordered to be deported to Denmark upon completion of their sentences.
+Ole finished his sentence and was deported while Peter appealed both the length of his sentence and his deportation.
 He failed to overturn his conviction, but on February 16, 1995, his sentence was reduced to 15 years, which he served at Brown Creek Correctional Institution.